WauHundeland/vmcontrol/README.md

 ![image](https://user-images.githubusercontent.com/66002359/140609107-c3a4462b-bfb6-485a-819d-b354f00c8735.png)

 Aditionally, added VMS must be created with the user that runs the web server.
+To enable "Instant Connect" batch commands, the VM must have an RDP server.